A stay at The Stafford

 However when you walk through the grand refinement of the hotel, with its beautiful artwork and opulent furnishings, suddenly you come across something rather different: a room where hundreds and hundreds of items, from teddy bears and model aircraft to flags, sport pennants and baseball caps are hanging from the ceiling.
 Welcome to the famed American Bar at the Stafford.

-Walking into the suite – officially a Mews Master Suite – was like stepping into my own luxury apartment (which was indeed as big as my flat) and contained an entrance hall, guest loo, walk-in hall cupboard, a huge living room with a desk and two sofas and the bedroom itself, equally huge and luxurious.
+Walking into the suite – officially a Mews Master Suite – was like stepping into my own luxury apartment (which was indeed as big as my flat) and contained an entrance hall, guest WC, walk-in hall cupboard, a huge living room with a desk and two sofas and the bedroom itself, which was equally huge and luxurious.

 It was exactly the kind of hotel room I felt I could stay in for a week.
-While it was tempting to get straightaway on the Champagne, I resisted and instead spent a very production afternoon working from the lounge.
-With fast wifi and plug points everywhere it was the ideal WFH (working from hotel) venue and I was pleased that I’d got there super-early to make the most of it.
+While it was tempting to get straightaway on the Champagne, I resisted and instead spent a very productive afternoon working from the lounge.
+With fast free wifi and plug points everywhere, it was the ideal WFH (working from hotel) venue and I was pleased that I’d got there super-early to make the most of it.

 Dining at The Game Bird restaurant